loganmproffitt/Bin-Cache/README.md

 # Bin-Cache

-Basic simulator of an automated warehouse system.
+Basic simulator of an automated warehouse system, developed with Python.
 Includes:
 - Graph data structure to represent the top xy plane
 - Stack objects stored at each node in the graph
   - Stack types include BinStack, EntryStack, and ExitStack